Sports in Philadelphia: Soccer

 Following the collapse of the ASL, soccer in the United States declined in popularity and the country lacked a major professional soccer league.
 In 1967, two major soccer leagues, the National Professional Soccer League (NPSL) and the United Soccer Association (USA), both began play.
 The Philadelphia Spartans, owned by Pittsburgh Steelers owner Art Rooney, played at Temple Stadium for the NPSL's lone season.
 After one season, both leagues merged to form the FIFA-backed, major professional North American Soccer League (NASL).
 The Spartans did not make the jump to the NASL, but two different franchises later represented Philadelphia.
 The Philadelphia Atoms played from 1973 to 1976, winning the Soccer Bowl in their inaugural 1973 season.
 Philadelphia goalkeeper and Pennsylvania native Bob Rigby became the first soccer player to be featured on the cover of Sports Illustrated following the club's championship.
 The Atoms folded after the 1976 season, having been bought by Mexican owners whose plans to move the team to San Antonio were not approved by the league.
 The Philadelphia Fury played from 1978 to 1980, but were bought by Molson Brewery and moved to Montreal to become the Manic.
 The Atoms and the Fury both played at Veterans Stadium, though the Atoms played their final season in Philadelphia at Franklin Field.
 The NASL folded in 1984, leaving the United States without a top-level soccer league until Major League Soccer (MLS) began play in 1996.

-Philadelphia is one of eleven US cities which will host matches during the 2026 FIFA World Cup.
+Philadelphia is one of eleven U.S. cities which will host matches during the 2026 FIFA World Cup.